 Different Diamond Shapes

-An Asscher diamond is considered a fancy shape (as are all shapes outside of a Round Brilliant).
+An Asscher diamond is considered a fancy shape diamond (as are all shapes outside of a Round Brilliant).
 It’s very unique compared to other shapes in that it somewhat resembles the silhouette of a Princess stone but instead is considered a step cut.
 A step cut is a type of stone that has large, open facets that look like a staircase when viewed up close.
 Unlike a brilliant cut, it shows long flashes of sparkle.
-Asscher stones are sometimes referred to as a square Emerald shape, as they both feature 58 facets.
+Asscher cut stones are sometimes referred to as a square Emerald shape, as they both feature 58 facets.

-Elongated and uniquely modern, the Marquise shape is growing in popularity.
+Elongated and uniquely modern, the Marquise diamond shape is growing in popularity.
 It’s much different than all other shapes as it comes to two points at both ends.
 There are many reasons women choose a Marquise cut diamond, but the two most common are because it gives the appearance of a more slender finger along with appearing larger than it actually is.
-So a one carat Marquise stone will appear larger than a one carat Round Brilliant because of its length.
+So a one carat Marquise diamond will appear larger than a one carat Round Brilliant because of its length.

 Round diamonds are the most popular of all stone shapes.
 As the name suggests, this cut appears as a perfect circle.
-They are so popular that more than half of all diamonds sold are cut into a Round Brilliant shape.
+The round cut is so popular that more than half of all diamonds sold are cut into a Round Brilliant shape.
 This is because they feature an Ideal facet pattern which results in the maximum amount of light return.
 That means more sparkle for your buck.
 Plus, the shape in itself is classic enough to pair well with any setting or detail you choose.
 A Round Brilliant stone is an excellent choice for anyone looking for a timeless piece that has exquisite brilliance and fire.

 Although the Trillion looks like a triangle in shape, it features rounded corners which give it a unique look.
 This shape is striking as side stones, but is not commonly featured as a center stone.
 Due to this, Trillion shapes are more popular in fine jewelry.
 Since the Trillion shape is asymmetrical, it is designed with special prongs- like a martini setting- to fit properly.
 Keep in mind, because this shape comes to three points it is more prone to chipping.
 This is why you’ll want to make sure you choose a secure setting if you end up choosing a Trillion shape.